r-grun/stereo-recreation-from-anaglyphs/README.md

         --- Recreate Stereo Images from its Anaglyph! ---
 ```

-The following approaches have been be implemented:
+The following approaches have been investigated further:

 ## GAN (Generative Adversarial Network) Architecture